 Working together with your orthodontist, orthodontic treatment can yield life-enhancing results: better function (biting, chewing, speaking), improved appearance and increased self-esteem.
 Our advice: keep your scheduled appointments, advise your orthodontist of problems that may crop up between appointments, watch what you eat and drink, avoid sugary drinks (soda, sports drinks and sweet tea) and brush and floss as instructed by your orthodontist.
 It’s worth the effort to reach the goal you and your orthodontist share: giving you a healthy, beautiful smile that will last a lifetime.

 The American Association of Orthodontists (AAO) is open exclusively to orthodontists – only orthodontists are admitted for membership.
-The only doctors who can call themselves “orthodontists” have graduated from dental school and then successfully completed the additional two-to-three years of education in an accredited orthodontic residency program.
+AAO orthodontists have graduated from dental school and then successfully completed the additional two-to-three years of education in an accredited orthodontic residency program.

-When you choose an AAO orthodontist for orthodontic treatment, you can be assured that you have selected a specialist orthodontist, an expert in orthodontics and dentofacial orthopedics who possesses the skills and experience to give you your best smile.
+When you choose an AAO member for orthodontic treatment, you can be assured that you have selected an orthodontist, a specialist in orthodontics and dentofacial orthopedics who possesses the skills and experience to give you your best smile.
 Locate AAO orthodontists through Find an Orthodontist at aaoinfo.org.